Molyuu/GorkLiveCD/README.md

 1. You can just download the latest iso from [github release](https://github.com/Molyuu/GorkLiveCD/releases)

-2. (**strongly recommend**)or,you can clone this repo and use `mkarchiso`to generate the iso.By doing this,your iso will use the latest packages.
+2. (**strongly recommend**)You can also clone this repo and use `mkarchiso`to generate the iso.By doing this,your iso will use the latest packages.

+Please do like this:

 ```bash
 git clone https://github.com/Molyuu/GorkLiveCD.git